 TAH 1113.
 MEDICAL TERMS IN ALLIED HEALTH.
 This course is designed to provide the prospective allied health student to medical language.
 Emphasis is placed on structure, spelling, pronunciation, interpretation, and application of medical terminology of the human body.
+3 Semester Credit Hours: Lecture, 3 hrs.

-CTE 1333.
-INTRODUCTION TO HEALTH PROFESSIONS.
-This course looks at specific allied health professions, describes the education necessary, certification requirements, and expected salary.
-This course also discusses all levels of healthcare professionals from those requiring a certificate or diploma to those requiring an associate, bachelor, or doctoral degree.
+LLS 1333.
+INTRODUCTION TO HEALTH PROFESSIONS I. This course is designed to examine specific allied health professions, describe the education necessary, identify certification requirements, and project expected salary.